k3vbot/Web-API-Challenge/README.md

 # web-api-challenge

 In this challenge I created a quiz out of javascript.
 When the user takes the quiz, they are presented with a question.
 If they answer correctly then they are presented with another question until the questions are exhausted.
 If they enter an incorrect answer then 1 hp is removed from their total.
 Continued incorrect answers will remove hp until none remains.
-Once the quiz is completed then they can enter their initials and score.
+Once the quiz is completed, then they can enter their initials and the score will be displayed.